apache/tvm/apps/benchmark/README.md

   python3 arm_cpu_imagenet_bench.py --device mate10pro --rpc-key mate10pro
   ```

-  If your device has a same SoC of the above device, you can resue these parameters
+  If your device has a same SoC of the above device, you can reuse these parameters
   (e.g. use `llvm -device=arm_cpu -mode=rk3399 -target=aarch64-linux-gnu` as target).
-  Otherwise, you need to tune for your own devcie, please follow this [tutorial](please_fix_this_later.html).
+  Otherwise, you need to tune for your own device, please follow this [tutorial](please_fix_this_later.html).